 Solange Contreras (1975), is a visual and plastic artist, lover of crafts and mixed media.
 Her artistic practice is influenced by her experience as a Latin American migrant woman, mother and student at 40, focusing on gender inequality and disconnection with nature.
 She uses traditional techniques such as sewing and carpentry to rescue ancestral thinking, questioning the neoliberal model through the value of time and dedication to materials.

-The call “Thinking the City” calls for emerging artists who, through their work, reflect and dialogue on the contemporary city, offering unique perspectives on their real experiences, research and desires, from a critical awareness.
-The initiative aims to give voice to visions that offer a new reading of urban landscapes and societies.
+The call “Pensar la Ciudad” (Thinking the City) called on emerging artists to reflect and dialogue on the contemporary city through their work, offering unique perspectives on their real experiences, research and desires, from a critical awareness.
+The initiative sought to give voice to visions that offered a new reading of urban landscapes and societies.

 We have had an exceptional jury: